cybernova-io/CS478/setup.md

 python -m venv venv
 ```

-Make sure youre interpreter is configured to use the virtual environment python interpreter.
+Make sure your interpreter is configured to use the virtual environment python interpreter.

 Next, install the required packages to the virtual environment.